Juice Beauty Precision Eye Pencil

 Super Good: Antioxidant protection with Vitamin C & E. Formulated with certified organic ingredients and with Phyto-Pigments instead of petroleum combustion carbon black.

 Absolutely Beautiful: Easy to control.
 Versatile definition.
 Long-wear formula.
 Vegan & Cruelty-Free

-ricinus communis (organic castor seed oil)*, copernicia cerifera (organic carnauba wax)*, organic tapioca starch*, methyl dihydroabietate (plant derived), silica, butyrospermum parkii (organic shea butter)*, glyceryl caprylate, tocopherol (vitamin e), tetrahexyldecyl ascorbate (vitamin c), simmondsia chinensis (organic jojoba seed oil)*, eclipta prostrata (false daisy extract), eclipta prostrata (false daisy leaf extract), moringa oleifera seed oil. may contain: titanium dioxide, iron oxides (ci 77491, ci 77492, ci 77499), mica, manganese violet (ci 77742).
+Ricinus communis (organic castor seed oil)*, copernicia cerifera (organic carnauba wax)*, organic tapioca starch*, methyl dihydroabietate (plant derived), silica, butyrospermum parkii (organic shea butter)*, glyceryl caprylate, tocopherol (Vitamin E), tetrahexyldecyl ascorbate (Vitamin C), simmondsia chinensis (organic jojoba seed oil)*, eclipta prostrata (false daisy extract), eclipta prostrata (false daisy leaf extract), moringa oleifera seed oil.
+May contain: titanium dioxide, iron oxides (CI 77491, CI 77492, CI 77499), mica, manganese violet (CI 77742). * = Certified organic ingredient

 Line and smudge your eyes to perfection, by gliding over lids to shape and color-define.
 Be kind to our organic ingredient pencil and swivel up the minimum amount of product needed during application.
 Recap tightly to avoid drying.
 Does not require sharpening.